pranavpr/cardinfo.github.io/_posts/2019-03-27-best-credit-cards-of-2019-in-india.md

 #### 2. HDFC Regalia Credit Card

-{% include image.html image="hdfc-regalia-credit-card.jpg" alt="HDFC Regalia Credit Card" class="cc-center" %}
+{% include image.html image="hdfc-regalia-credit-card.jpg" alt="HDFC Regalia Credit Card" class="cc-center mb-3" %}

 HDFC Regalia is upgraded version of HDFC Regalia First.
 It comes with a host of benefits like lower foreign currency markup, Priority Pass membership etc. You need to have a monthly income more than Rs.
 1,20,000 to get this card.
 Below are the main highlights of this card: